Hearing and ear care

 Where to get information and advice

-There are a range of charities and organisations that offer advice, information and services for deaf and hard of hearing people and to the general public.
+There are a range of charities and organisations that offer advice, information and services if you’re deaf, have hearing loss or tinnitus.

 Below is a list of some of those charities and organisations.